burtonsamograd/sigil/README.md

 sigil
 -----

-Sigil is a Parenscript to Javascript command line compiler.
+Sigil is a Parenscript to Javascript command line compiler and REPL.

     https://github.com/vsedach/Parenscript